 Your homepage is undoubtedly one of the most important web pages on your website.
-We’ve handpicked 15 website homepage designs to provide you with some best-practice design inspiration.
+We’ve handpicked 15 website homepage design examples to provide you with some best-practice design inspiration.

 Making design choices for your website can be a daunting task.
 Your homepage is undoubtedly one of the most important web pages on your website.
 It is your virtual front door.
 You only get one chance to make a good first impression.